 Scholarly Commons Citation

 Babcock, Hope M., "Has the U.S. Supreme Court Finally Drained the Swamp of Takings Jurisprudence?
 The Impact of Lucas v.
 South Carolina Coastal Council on Wetlands and Coastal Barrier Beaches" (1995).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1174.
+1174.